kimlesieur/grooooving-spotify-app/README.md

-# Getting Started with Create React App
+# Grooooving : an app to create your new Spotify playlist !

+Dependencies :
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Dotenv : to manage environment variables

 ## Available Scripts